E-CAM/E-CAM-Library/Classical-MD-Modules/modules/pybop/readme.rst

 ..
 Keep the helper text below around in your module by just adding "..  " in front of it, which turns it into a comment

+The primary aim of pybop is the calculation of bond orientational order parameters as proposed by Steinhardt et. al. [#]_.
+Bond orientational order parameters have been widely used in distinction of crystal structures in computational studies [#]_.
+Additionally, these parameters have also been used to distinguish between solid and liquid particles in studies of crystallisation during solidification.

 Background Information